Linguine with Clams is an easy dinner than comes together in under 30 minutes. It is fancy enough for guests, but easy enough for a weeknight meal.

 Making Clam Sauce

 A big part of what makes this recipe special is the clam sauce.
-There are three parts to it: white wine, lemon juice, and clam juice.
+It comes together with just three ingredients.

-We can get the clam juice right from the canned clams.
+- Clam juice: The clam juice comes right from the canned clams.
 Drain the juice from the cans, until you get 1 cup.

 Making this Without Wine

-It is important to note that it takes about three hours of simmering for the alcohol in wine to cook off.
-Being that this is such a quick meal, the alcohol will remain.
 If you don’t cook with alcohol or are cooking for someone who can’t have wine, you can replace the white wine with additional clam juice.
 You should have enough with the two cans of clams you have.
-The taste will be slightly different than the recipe I have here, but it will still be delicious and worth making.

 Tips to Keep this Recipe Quick